Ethereum-ERD/dev-upgradeable/README.md

 | C         | 300     | 0.5    |
 | Total     | 600     | 1      |

-Now, the first liquidation T1 is absorbed by the Pool: 150 debt is cancelled with 150 Pool EUSD, and its 1.6 ETH is split between depositors.
-We see the gains earned by A, B, C, are in proportion to their share of the total EUSD in the Stability Pool:
+Now, the first liquidation T1 is absorbed by the Pool: 150 debt is cancelled with 150 Pool USDE, and its 1.6 ETH is split between depositors.
+We see the gains earned by A, B, C, are in proportion to their share of the total USDE in the Stability Pool:

 | Deposit | Debt absorbed from T1 | Deposit after | Total ETH gained | $(deposit + ETH gain) ($) | Current ROI   |
 |---------|-----------------------|---------------|------------------|---------------------------|---------------|